DenkiYagi/yrt-migrate/docs-internal/OVERVIEW.md

 - `npm run test:unit` - Run unit tests
 - `npm run test:ai:integration` - Run integration tests
 - `npm run test:ai:regression` - Run regression tests
-- `npm run test:generate-fixtures` - Update YRT fixtures for integration tests.
-Only needed when modified the existing XML fixtures.

 ## Understanding the YRT format

-YRT data consists of XML files and other asset files, and is encoded to a binary format by `msgpack`.
+Legacy YRT data consists primarily of a single Layout XML whose root element is `<LayoutXml>`.

-### Legacy YRT

-YRT for yagisan-reports v1.0.0-alpha.13 is called "Legacy YRT".
-It containts:

-- Layout XML (just one), where the root element is always `<LayoutXml>`
-- Assets (optional), which is a mapping object from asset names to binary data

-### New YRT

-YRT for yagisan-reports v1.0 containts:
+The migrated output for yagisan-reports v1.0 contains:

-- LayoutXML (one or multiple), with a new syntax where the root element is not `<LayoutXml>` any more
+- Layout XMLs (one or more) in the new schema
-- StyleXML (zero or one), newly created with the root element `<Style>`
+- Style XML (zero or one) with the root element `<Style>`
-- Assets (optional), unchanged from legacy